sinteary/CS3243_P2/README.md

 Navigate to the folder `CS3243_P2/sudoku`, run the command `python CS3243_P2_Sudoku_47.py input4.txt dump.txt` to test the solver algorithm.

-The performance time below includes the printing of debugging table.
+:warning:The performance time below includes the printing of debugging table.
 Actual performance is faster when no debug information is printed on the console.

 **General algorithm**